Alexi-Micinski/School_District_Analysis/README.md

 ## Summary:

-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The total number of students and math and reading scores at Thomas High School changed, resulting in Thomas High School's average math score increasing, the average reading score decreasing, and the overall passing score for Thomas High School incresing.